clpi/div.is/README.md

 Currently using Podman and Ansible to deploy to DigitalOcean

 ### to do
-- [ ] set up sqlx parts for postgres, automate postgres deployment/migrations/etc
+- [o] set up sqlx parts for postgres, automate postgres deployment/migrations/etc
+    - [X] implement postgres deployment in podman deployment ansible playbook
+    - [ ] implement postgres in sqlx in backend
 - [ ] implement cookie sessions with OAuth2 instead of JWT
 - [ ] generate kubernetes YML file for podman containerized deploy
 - [X] make ansible-playbook build and deploy to digitalocean
 - [X] make minimal but functional dockerfiles for backend, frontend, and postgres db
 - [ ] reconfigure sqlx/restructure queries/schema for postgres after setting up pg deployment
+- [o] Record CRUD
+    - [X] Record CRUD in backend
-- [ ] add record CRUD functionality + display on frontend
+    - [ ] Record CRUD functionality in frontend
+- [ ] Item CRUD
+    - [ ] Item CRUD in backend
-- [ ] add entry CRUD funcitonality + display on frontend
+    - [ ] Item CRUD functionality in frontend
 - [ ] currently need to look into exposig networking ports and pod networking for podman, so just run each container separately
-- [ ] get rust backend build to work properly
+- [X] get rust backend build to work properly
 - [ ] figure out routing with pods / routing on instance for subdomain configuration (using traefik?)
 - [ ] create yew parallel site (skeletal) for testing
 - [ ] set up api credentials (for mobile app, other users, etc.)